Abhi11sep/Listed/README.md

 **Introduction**
 ---
 This is the Listed company Assignment to clone the Figma layout into responsive and functionable website.
+functionalities:
+1) Login using Google Auth API.
+2) Used Chart.js using JSON API data.

 ##  Tech-stack used

    ```